mtlewis/backstage/plugins/permission-node/api-report.md

 import { BackstageIdentityResponse } from '@backstage/plugin-auth-node';
 import { Config } from '@backstage/config';
 import express from 'express';
+import { FetchConditionalDecisionQuery } from '@backstage/plugin-permission-common';
+import { FetchConditionalDecisionResult } from '@backstage/plugin-permission-common';
 import { Identified } from '@backstage/plugin-permission-common';
 import { NotCriteria } from '@backstage/plugin-permission-common';
 import { PermissionAuthorizer } from '@backstage/plugin-permission-common';